-Complaints of unlawful discrimination, including discriminatory harassment, intimidation, or bullying, based on actual race, color, ancestry, national origin, nationality, ethnicity, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or any other legally protected status; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics shall be investigated and resolved under AR 1312.3 Uniform Complaint Procedures.
+Complaints of unlawful discrimination, including discriminatory harassment, intimidation, or bullying, based on actual race, color, ancestry, national origin, nationality, ethnicity, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or any other legally protected status; the perception of one or more of such characteristics; or association with (a person or group with one or more of these actual or perceived characteristics shall be investigated and resolved under AR 1312.3 - Uniform Complaint Procedures.)

 Any student who believes he/she has been subjected to unlawful discrimination by another student, an employee, or a third party may file a complaint.
 Irrespective of whether or when a complaint is filed, the district will take affirmative steps to address allegations of unlawful discrimination, in a manner appropriate to the particular circumstances once it has received notice of such allegations through other means, such as a verbal complaint or an unsigned statement.
 If an investigation reveals that discrimination has occurred, the District will take steps to prevent recurrence of discrimination and correct its discriminatory effects on the student, and on others, if appropriate.
+NONDISCRIMINATION/HARASSMENT

 The district designates the individual(s) identified below as the employee(s) responsible for coordinating the district's efforts to comply with applicable state and federal civil rights laws, including Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and the Age Discrimination Act of 1975, and to answer inquiries regarding the district's nondiscrimination policies.
-The individual(s) shall also serve as the compliance officer(s) specified in AR 1312.3 - Uniform Complaint Procedures as the responsible employee to handle complaints of alleging unlawful discrimination.- targeting a student, including discriminatory harassment, intimidation, or bullying, based on the student's actual or perceived race, color, ancestry, national origin, nationality, ethnicity, ethnic group identification, age, religion, marital or parental status, pregnancy, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or any other legally protected status or association with a person or group with one or more of these actual or perceived characteristics.
+The individual(s) shall also serve as the compliance officer(s) specified in AR 1312.3 - Uniform Complaint Procedures as the responsible employee to handle complaints of alleging unlawful discrimination-targeting a student, including discriminatory harassment, intimidation, or bullying, based on the student's actual or perceived race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age, religion, marital status, pregnancy, parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, genetic information, or any other legally protected status or association with a person or group with one or more of these actual or perceived characteristics.
 The coordinator/compliance officer(s) may be contacted at: (Education Code 234.1; 5 CCR 4621)

-Assistant Superintendent-Human Resources or Designee 155 E. Fourth Street Perris, CA 92570 (951) 943-6369, ext.
-80302 regularly inform the complainant and the subject of the complaint, i.e., the respondent, of the status of the investigation conducted by the District under AR 1312.3.
+Assistant Superintendent - Human Resources or Designee 155 E. Fourth Street Perris, CA 92570 (951) 943-6369, ext.
+80302 of the investigation conducted by the District under AR 1312.3.
 If applicable, the district will take interim measures to protect the complainant as further described in AR 1312.3 and AR 5145.7.
 When and if applicable, the coordinator/compliance officer will inform the complainant and respondent of the status of the investigation and when the investigation resumes if any temporary delay is caused by the initiation of a criminal investigation.

 A student may file an unlawful discrimination complaint under AR 1312.3 and, if desired, simultaneously proceed with a criminal complaint.
-The coordinator/compliance officer shall
+The coordinator/compliance officer shall regularly inform the complainant and the subject of the complaint, i.e., the respondent, of the status